deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    dhctl mirror-modules -d /tmp/d8-modules -m /tmp/module_source.yml
    ```

-   To download only a set of specific modules of specific versions, use the `--modules-filter` flag, passing the set of required modules and their versions, separated by the `;` character.
+   To download only a specific set of modules of specific versions, use the `--modules-filter` flag followed by the list of required modules and their versions separated by the `;` character.
    For example:

    ```shell